YingL1231/Energy_Modeling_F2022/Lab/Lab10/Readme.md

 ---

-# Lab 9 - Multiperiod LPs with PYOMO
+# Lab 10 - Network Flow with PYOMO - Transportation Model

 Learning goals:

-1. Finish Gasoline Blending model from Lab 08;
+1. Implement the first type of Network Flow - Transportation - model in PYOMO;
-2. Implement Multiperiod LP from Lesson 16 - H16 with PYOMO;
+2. Practice debugging Python codes;
-3. Learn how to create ordered sets.
+3. Understanding the sign <= or >= or == for demand/supply constraints.

-To open the file for Lab 09 follow the steps below.
+To open the file for Lab 10 follow the steps below.

 * Step 1: Open your google drive, navigate to your "Colab Notebooks" <br>
 * Step 2: Click on the plus sign on the upper left **+ New** and navigate to "Google Colaboratory".
 It should be under *More*. <br>